Meet our team

 As a community science manager, Miguel promotes and creates community science projects, and recruits and trains participants.
 Miguel utilizes his mammal research background by conducting urban mammal research in L.A. and co-leads the museum’s Southern California Squirrel Survey.
 Miguel continues to work, locally and internationally, on carnivore and bat research, including a jaguar project in Nicaragua.

-Liliana Hernandez (she/her)
+• Liliana Hernandez (she/her)

-Yuka Wu (she/her)
+• Yuka Wu (she/her)

 Yuka is the Communications Lead for Project Phoenix.
 She is currently a fourth year undergraduate student at UCLA majoring in Ecology, Behavior and Evolution.
-Her interest and love for birds has only grown since coming to UCLA, especially through her involvement in the Bruin Birding Club.
+Her interest in and love for birds has only grown since coming to UCLA, especially through her involvement in the Bruin Birding Club.

 Her previous experience interning at a wildlife rehabilitation center inspired her to become more involved in wildlife conservation and to share the importance of investigating the threats that wildlife face.
-This, combined with her enthusiasm for community science and science education, drew her towards Project Phoenix.
+This, combined with her enthusiasm for community science and science education, drew her to Project Phoenix.